Scania SBA111

 The Scania SBA111, designated Terrängbil 30 (Tgb 30), is a military all-wheel drive cross-country truck designed and manufactured by Scania division of Saab-Scania for the Swedish Armed Forces.

 Full name is Special Bulldog Allwheeldrive, generation 1, 11-liter diesel engine.

 Scania SBAT111S designated Terrängbil 40 (Tgb 40) is a larger version, sporting three-axle, all-wheel drive.

 Full name is Special Bulldog Allwheeldrive Tandem, generation 1, 11 liter Supercharged dieselengine.

 Tests begun in 1971, and Scania was rewarded a SEK 1500 million order in 1975.
-About 1700 SBA111 and 800 SBAT111S were delivered to the army, air force and navy, until 1981, when production stopped, but was restarted 1986 after an Indian order.
+About 1700 SBA111 and 800 SBAT111S were delivered to the army, air force and navy, by 1981, when production stopped, but was restarted in 1986 after an Indian order.

 On Tgb 40s used for towing the 12-ton 155mm Bofors field howitzer FH 77, the APU of the self-propelled howitzer can be operated by the truck driver with a control unit to the left of the driver's seat to add traction on difficult cross country passages.
 Few of such units were ordered by Indian army with Bofors field howitzer FH77.